donlelek/ladder_of_powers.shinyapp/README.md

 # Ladder of powers shinyapp
-A visualization of Tukey's ladder of powers
+A visualization of Tukey's ladder of powers.
 To run this app in Rstudio, just type the following in your console:

 ```r